 What to Expect on Route 66 in California

-If you've strolled along Route 66 in Williams, Arizona or cruised the neons along Albuquerque's Central Avenue, don't expect to find anything comparable in California.
+If you've strolled along Route 66 in Williams, Arizona, or cruised the neons along Albuquerque's Central Avenue, don't expect to find anything comparable in California.

 In the eastern part of California, the Interstate highway often bypassed towns along the Mother Road, leading them to inevitable decline.

 Further west, San Bernardino and Los Angeles County civic leaders made changes fueled by dreams of growth and funded by state money earmarked for redevelopment.
 Their well-meaning projects all but obliterated the old Route 66 landmarks.
-Today, you'll find that Route 66 signs... outnumber the remaining sights.
+Today, you'll find that Route 66 signs outnumber the remaining sights.

 Following Route 66 Through California

-Route 66 in California: State Line to Needles
+State Line to Needles to Barstow

 Modern I-40 replaces old Route 66 across the Arizona-California border.
-The landscape is stereotypical desert: dry and uniformly brown-hued.
+The landscape is desert: dry and uniformly brown-hued.
 Even the Colorado River — which forms the state boundary — is barely noticeable.

-Needles is a prickly name for a little town - apparently acquired not in reference to a sewing implement but to the sharp, rocky peaks above the... valley.
+Needles is a prickly name for a little town - apparently acquired not in reference to a sewing implement but to the sharp, rocky peaks above the valley.

 Follow the Historic Route 66 signs through town and you'll find a few remnants.
 Most notable is the Route 66 Motel, whose sign makes a nice photograph.

-Route 66 in California: Needles to Barstow
+Needles to Barstow

 The easy way to get from Needles to Barstow is I-40.
 It runs through the same countryside as old Route 66.

 Past Needles, old Route 66 diverges from I-40 and parallels the railroad tracks.
-Some folks call this the "ghost town" section, and with good reason: Little remains of Goffs, Essex, Danby, and Summit.
+Some call this the "ghost town" section, and with good reason: Little remains of Goffs, Essex, Danby, and Summit.

-If you want to see what's left, exit I-40 at US Hwy 95 north, then go west on Goffs Rd.
+To see what's left, exit I-40 at US Hwy 95 north, then go west on Goffs Rd.
 It will return to I-40 near the town of Fenner, where you can rejoin I-40 or continue to connect with National Trails Highway near the town of Essex.

 National Trails Highway Through Amboy

-If you bypassed the ghost town section, exit I-40 onto Mountain Springs Rd. west of Needles.
+If you bypassed the ghost town section, exit I-40 onto Mountain Springs Road west of Needles.
 It will soon change names to National Trails Highway, named for the coast-to-coast highway the predated Route 66 and now following most of the Mother Road's remains.

 A desert oddity that has little to do with Route 66 is the unusual graffiti along the dirt bank on the north side of the highway.
 Made of rocks, some of which appear to have been carried here from somewhere else, it goes on for miles.

-In... the 1930s, Roy and Velma Crowl owned the entire town of Amboy.
+In the 1930s, Roy and Velma Crowl owned the entire town of Amboy.
 Today, Roy's namesake motel sign still cheerfully points to the old motel, which sits half-renovated.
 After almost slipping away, the town has a new owner who has managed to re-open the store next door.
 And the old motel's sign got a facelift when a television commercial was filmed there.

 Just down the road is the Amboy Crater, once a tourist attraction on Route 66.
 It's been 10,000 years since it erupted, but the desert floor is still strewn with its black lava.

-Other towns once stood west of Amboy: Bagdad, Siberia and Klondike, but they are no more.
+Other towns once stood west of Amboy: Bagdad, Siberia, and Klondike, but they are no more.

-Old Trails Road crosses I-40 near Ludlow and you won't miss much if you get on it there.Continue to 4 of 7 below.
+Old Trails Road crosses I-40 near Ludlow and you won't miss much if you get on it there.

+If you continue on Old Trails through Daggett toward Barstow, you'll pass the California Inspection Station that features in John Steinbeck's novel The Grapes of Wrath.
+Built as an agricultural inspection station, it's used today for equipment storage.
 When 1930s migrants reached Barstow, about two-thirds of them turned north to look for work in agriculture.
 The rest headed for Los Angeles, as did most post-World War II tourists.